Neuroactive Steroid GABA(A) Receptor-Positive Modulators

 What are the possible side effects?

 Side effects can vary depending on the specific drug you are taking.
-Side effects of brexanolone and zuranolone may include:4-6
+Side effects of zuranolone may include:4-6

-Zuranolone also has a boxed warning.
-It has this warning because its sedating side effects can impact a person’s ability to drive and perform other tasks.
+Zuranolone has a boxed warning because its sedating side effects can impact a person’s ability to drive and perform other tasks.
 This may be dangerous to the person’s health.4,5

 These are not all the possible side effects of neuroactive steroid GABA(A) receptor-positive modulators.
 Talk to your doctor about what to expect when taking neuroactive steroids.
-You also should call your doctor if you have any changes that concern you when taking these drugs.
+You also should call your doctor if you have any changes that concern you when taking this medication.

 Other things to know